TRAIL ETIQUETTE AND SKILLS

 Please remember, when you come across other hikers, the up hill hikers have the right of way.
 Let them pass.

-The one exception is to always give the right of way to trail runners.
+The three exception is to always give the right of way to trail runners, mt. bikers, and horses.

 FOREST SERVICE SIGNS

-Please obey all Forest Service signs you find in the mountains.
+Please obey all Forest Service signs you find in the mountains, or in your planning stage.

 VANDALISM IN THE MOUNTAINS